-3.3.
+4.3.
 Warming up

 The SM70 sensor sometimes requires warming up to achieve a stable baseline.
-It has an inbuilt warming cycle of about 3 minutes but may need longer to under certain conditions.
-If it is the first time the monitor has been powered on it is recommended to run it for a period of a few hours before use.
+It has an inbuilt warming cycle of about 3 minutes.
+Under certain conditions, warm-up time may be longer.
+If it is the first time the monitor has been powered on it is recommended to run it for 24 hours for stable readings.

-3.4.
+4.4.
 External Wiring through the Cable Gland

-The SM70 enclosure is pre-drilled and fitted with a cable gland to facilitate a cable connection to the SM70 relay and data output connectors.
+The SM70 enclosure is pre-drilled and fitted with a cable gland to facilitate a cable connection to the SM70 relay, data output connectors and analogue output.

-4. Input and Output signals
+5. Input and Output Signals